Nick-Sigua/Election_Analytics_Sigua/Sixth_Blog_Turnout.md

 The graphs above demonstrate trends in the turnout rate (as a percentage of the voting-eligible-population) for United States elections from 1980 to 2016.
 Some of the major takeaways include:

-* **Increasing turnout for presidential elections.** this shows turnout for US presidential elections from 1980 to 2016
+* **Increasing turnout for presidential elections.** From the data available, the voter turnout rate for presidential elections has generally increased from 1980 to 2016.
+This is evident given that the turnout rate for most elections before 2000 fell below 55% while such rate was above 59% for the majority of elections post-2000.

-* **Decreasing turnout for midterm elections.** Make sure this is only for midterms.
-Also awknoledge that 2018 would be much higher.
+* **Decreasing turnout for midterm elections.** From the data available, the voter turnout rate for midterm elections has generally decreased from 1982 to 2014.
+This is evident given that the turnout rate for midterm elections peaked around 42% in 1982 and fell to around 36% in 2014.
+However, one should note that the turnout rate increased consistently from 1988 to 2010 and was likely significantly higher in 2018 relative to 2014.